ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ## Preparing for the Install

 1. Begin flashing your Ubuntu ISO onto your memory stick using [Unetbootin](https://unetbootin.github.io/).
 2. The USB stick will currently be bootable on EFI systems in 64-bit mode, but not in 32-bit mode (which is all this tablet supports).
-To fix this, grab [this bootia32.efi file](https://github.com/jfwells/linux-asus-t100ta/blob/master/boot/bootia32.efi?raw=true) and place it in `<usb stick>:\EFI\boot\`.
+To fix this, grab the `bootia32.efi` file they you downloaded above, and place it in `<usb stick>:\EFI\boot\`.
 3. Turn your tablet off.
-4. Connect your Linx or USB keyboard.
-5. Turn the tablet on while holding the Volume Up button.
+4. Turn the tablet on while holding the Volume Up button.
 The screen should say something like "Esc is pressed", then you will be given a setup menu.
-6. My tablet had Secure Boot disabled by default, so you should be able to press "Boot Manager" and you’ll see your USB device in the list.
+5. My tablet had Secure Boot disabled by default, so you should be able to press "Boot Manager" and you’ll see your USB device in the list.
 Press it to continue.
 (If you don’t see it, play around in the setup menu until you find the option to disable Secure Boot, then press F10 on the keyboard to save, and repeat this step.)
-7. You will boot from the memory stick and get to the GRUB bootloader screen, following which Ubuntu will boot automatically.
+6. You will boot from the memory stick and get to the GRUB bootloader screen, following which Ubuntu will boot automatically.

 ## Installing Ubuntu